Skip to content

 Is B2B lead generation worth the investment?

-B2B lead generation provides measurable ROI when cost per lead stays below client lifetime value thresholds and conversion rates meet industry benchmarks.
+B2B lead generation produces measurable ROI when cost per lead stays below client lifetime value thresholds and conversion rates meet industry benchmarks.
 The investment becomes worthwhile when lead generation costs represent a reasonable percentage of client acquisition costs.
 Calculate your pipeline ROI before scaling spend.

 What are the biggest B2B lead generation challenges?